MicroStrategy/rest-api-docs/docs/common-workflows/manage-attribute-objects/create-an-attribute-object.md

 ---
-title: Workflow Samples - Create an Attribute Object
+title: Workflow samples - Create an attribute object
-sidebar_label: Create an Attribute Object
+sidebar_label: Create an attribute object
 description: This workflow sample demonstrates how to create an attribute object through the Modeling service.
 ---